Vinaya-Sharma/Calculator/README.md

 # Calculator
 Virtual Calculator!
-Add, Subtract, Divide, Multiply and more...
+Add, Subtract, Divide, Multiply and more using OpenCV